1 - Achieve Federal ATO

 Once these dependencies are installed, the STIG profiles are written as indicated in the here link and a STIG evaluation has been completed, you are ready to begin.

-We will assume that the output of the scan is located in our working directory for the examples below and the STIG --stig-output-dir was saved as results.json like the example below:
+We will assume that the output of the scan is located in our working directory for the examples below and the STIG --stig-output-dir was saved in /tmp like the example below:

 2. From here, you can upload the results.json file and obtain charts and a map of the NIST 800-53 controls like the images below: